Fire at Grand Rapids townhome community

+GRAND RAPIDS, Mich. — A townhome community in Grand Rapids was badly damaged in a fire early Tuesday morning.

-Shortly after 12:15 a.m.
-Tuesday, Plainfield Fire Department, along with several other fire departments, were dispatched to a fire at The Valley Townhomes community on Tamarack Turn Street Northeast near Spruce Hollow Drive Northeast in Grand Rapids.
+Shortly after 12:15 a.m, Plainfield Fire Department, along with several other fire departments, were dispatched to a fire at The Valley Townhomes community on Tamarack Turn Street NE near Spruce Hollow Drive NE.

 When fire crews arrived, flames were starting to come through the roof of the three-story building.